beccauwu/Project-3/README.md

 <h1 id="future-enhancements">7.
 Future Enhancements</h1>

 I will be working on the full version of the app in the future, where all functionality will be user configurable through the use of classes.
 I didn't see this as practical for this app as for demonstration purposes, most data would have to be preconfigured.
-In the full version there will be features I wasn't able to include here, which would perhaps make the app practical for some medium-sized businesses.
+In the full version there will be features I wasn't able to include here, which would perhaps make the app very useful for some small and medium-sized businesses.
 Examples of planned features:

 * Ability to create a full range of business documents, not only invoices
 * Added GUI